SmarterApp/RDW_Ingest/README.md

 echo 'export PATH="/usr/local/opt/mysql@5.6/bin:$PATH"' >> ~/.bash_profile
 ```

-Because brew isn't cool and directly sets the bind address you must modify `/usr/local/Cellar/mysql@5.6/5.6.34/homebrew.mxcl.mysql@5.6.plist` (make sure to use your minor version of the installation)
+Because brew isn't cool and directly sets the bind address you must modify `/usr/local/Cellar/mysql@5.6/5.6.34/homebrew.mxcl.mysql@5.6.plist`
-and set `--bind-address=*`.
+(make sure to use your minor version of the installation) and set `--bind-address=*`.
 You'll need to restart mysql after that, `brew services restart mysql@5.6`.
+You may need to fully stop and start
-If you get a `mysql.sock` error at this step, try
+the service if you get a `mysql.sock` error at this point:
 ```bash
 brew services stop mysql@5.6
 brew services start mysql@5.6
 ```
-While it is supposed to work the same, it did not work me.
-The second option does not show the error.

 You may need to grant permissions to 'root'@'%':
 ```bash